lucas-barake/gitai/README.md

 This will create a `gitai` executable in the project root.

-### 4. Link the Binary for Global Access
+### 5. Link the Binary for Global Access

 To use the `gitai` command from anywhere, create a symbolic link from the compiled binary to a directory in your system's `PATH`.
-This ensures that whenever you rebuild the binary, the global command is automatically updated.
-A common location is `/usr/local/bin`.
+For example:

 ```bash
 ln -s "$(pwd)/gitai" /usr/local/bin/gitai